-Overview of the climate-related risks and opportunities that have been identified by the Trustee as being relevant to the Plan
+Overview of the climate-related risks and opportunities relevant to the Plan that the Trustee has identified

-The Trustee has identified and assessed the risks and opportunities to the Plan over the short-, medium-, and long-term time horizons identified by the Trustee (see below).

-These risks and opportunities are considered further in the following sections, where we discuss the Trustee's approach to investment risks and opportunities.
+The Trustee has identified and assessed the risks and opportunities to the Plan over the short-, medium-, and longterm time horizons identified by the Trustee (see below).
+These risks and opportunities are considered further in the following sections, where we discuss further the Trustee's approach to investment risks and opportunities.